English Language and Literature, GCE A Level

 Gain unique insight from guest speakers

-This is a dynamic and wide ranging course that provides you with the opportunity to develop your analytical and creative skills
+This dynamic and wide ranging course will enable you to develop your analytical and creative skills

 3 A Level Programme

 Minimum of 2 6/B grades and 3 4/C grades at GCSE.
 Vocational subjects cannot replace GCSEs for entry to an A Level programme.